sharwell/developer.rackspace.com/src/docs/cloud-load-balancers/getting-started/index.rst

+.. _quickstart:
 ===================================
-Getting Started with Load Balancers
+Quickstart for Cloud Load Balancers
 ===================================

 The Rackspace Load Balancers service provides a means to protect your infrastructure